monsterkodi/colorcat/README.md

 - [noon](./syntax/noon.noon)
 - [json](./syntax/json.noon)

-A side by side comparison of my atom and colorcat highlighting:
+A side by side comparison of my atom and colorcat highlighting for coffeescript:

 ![atomcat](img/atomcat.png)